rethinkdb/rethinkdb-rs/2-query-language/data-types.md

 end
 ```

-Javascript has no native iterator, but ReQL implements an [each](/api/javascript/each) command similar to [jQuery](http://api.jquery.com/each/)'s.
+JavaScript has no native iterator, but ReQL implements an [each](/api/javascript/each) command similar to [jQuery](http://api.jquery.com/each/)'s.

 ```js
 r.table('players').run(conn, function(err, cursor) {